How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 2628-6998, https://worldmediation.org/journal/

-The restorative justice concept entered Nepal’s general discourse after the signing of the Comprehensive Peace Accord.
-Advocated by international and local civil society actors, restorative justice was meant to be a procedure to support the country to deal with its legacy of human rights violations from the past.
+The restorative justice concept entered Nepal’s general discourse after signing the Comprehensive Peace Accord.
+Advocated by international and local civil society actors, restorative justice was meant to be a procedure to support the country in dealing with its legacy of human rights violations from the past.
 Officials claimed that processes would include actions such as prosecution, truth-seeking, institutional reforms, and reparations.
-Therefore, the Government of Nepal implemented two restorative bodies, the Commission of Investigation on Enforced Disappeared Persons and the Truth and Reconciliation Commission, to tackle atrocities conducted in the period of war.[3]
+Therefore, the Government of Nepal implemented two restorative bodies, the Commission of Investigation on Enforced Disappeared Persons and the Truth and Reconciliation Commission, to tackle atrocities conducted during the period of war.[3]

 A Period of Trauma and Crimes: Nepal’s Civil War

-Nepal is a South Asian country, based around the Himalayan mountain ranges between India to the south, east, and west and the Tibetan Autonomous Region of China to the north.
+Nepal is a South Asian country based around the Himalayan mountain ranges between India to the south, east, and west and the Tibetan Autonomous Region of China to the north.
 As a landlocked state, almost 30 million people call the country their home.[4]
-The capital city and business center of Nepal are Kathmandu, located in the country’s hilly region.[5]
+Nepal’s capital city and business center is Kathmandu, located in the country’s hilly region.[5]

 Nepal, ruled by a hereditary government that preferred a policy of isolation, was closed to most of the world for decades.[6]
 Due to the self-inflicted geographical seclusion, the country remains among the least developed nations in the world.[7]

-This chapter will provide a brief insight into Nepal’s history and current struggles. ‘
+This chapter will provide insight into Nepal’s history and current struggles. ‘

 The People’s War

 Over the centuries, Nepal was led by royal dynasties.
 When more and more people started to perceive the system as unjust, political groups combined efforts and initiated a democratic movement called the People’s Movement.
-Through a series of street protests, the movement aimed to overpower the monarchy.
+The movement aimed to overpower the monarchy through a series of street protests.
 Finally, in May 1991, for the first time, Nepal had elections.[9]

 The civil war was characterized by escalating violence between the Government of Nepal’s security forces, such as the military and armed police forces, and the Communist Party of Nepal, the Maoists.[10]
 Through a non-confidence motion in 1994, the back-then leader of the country, Girija Prasad Koirala, was defeated.
 In the elections that followed, a Communist government was formed, which was again dissolved a year later.
 The Maoist revolt initiated their movement in 1996 to abolish the monarchy.
 Importantly, in 2001, numerous of Nepal’s Royal Family members were murdered by Crown Prince Dipendra before committing suicide.
 Therefore, Gyanendra, the king’s brother, becomes the new king.[11]
 The event further facilitated the Maoist movement.
 Following years of battles between the Maoists and the ill-equipped police force, Nepal’s Government announced a national emergency state in 2001 and 2005.
 The declaration was accompanied by numerous restrictions, such as civil liberties.[12]